 This post may contain affiliate links to items I love, and I am confident you will too!
 All opinions are my own, however, I may receive a small commission on purchases.
 As an Amazon Associate I earn from qualifying purchases.
 For any health advice I give on nutrition and weight loss, make sure you check with your doctor, as I am not a health professional.

-Your gut plays an important role in your health, and baby’s health, yet it can often be overlooked.
-Breastfeeding mothers and breastfed babies benefit greatly from a healthy gut.
-The gut and brain have a symbiotic relationship, and I’ve learned from personal experience with IBS the impact your gut can have on your emotional and mental state.
-For me, it seemed that stress affected my gut, and my gut issues affected my stress levels.
-Because of this, I did a lot of research on the gut, and I found this article and this book to be one of the best resources for fully understanding how your gut is directly connected to your brain.
-In this day and age, with stress, sugar, processed chemicals, lack of sleep and more, the gut bacteria have a harder time surviving.
-Antibiotics are often prescribed, which kill both the infectious bad bacteria and the good ones.
-This means that we are more in need of probiotics than ever.
+Your gut plays an important role in your health and your kid’s health, yet it can often be overlooked.
+Breastfeeding mothers, breastfed babies, and kids benefit greatly from a healthy digestive tract and gut microbiome.
+The good news is that the gut and brain have a symbiotic relationship, and I have learned from personal experience with gastrointestinal issues (irritable bowel syndrome) the impact your gut can have on your emotional and mental state.
+For me it seemed that stress affected my gut, and my gut issues affected my stress levels.
+Because of this I did a lot of research on the gut and digestive health, and I found this article and this book to be one of the best resources for fully understanding how your gut is directly connected to your brain.
+In this day and age, with stress, added sugar, processed chemicals, lack of sleep, difficulties maintaining a healthy diet, the gut bacteria have a much harder time surviving.
+Until very recently, many healthcare professionals prescribed antibiotics to no avail which kill both the infectious bad bacteria and the beneficial bacteria.
+Many times you just do not have an option but to take antibiotics.
+This means that we are more in need of probiotics than ever to have healthy children and healthy mamas!

 Probiotics, A Quick Run Down:

-You might have heard of probiotics being important, so you are here reading this post, but not really sure what they are.
-Probiotics are basically supplements containing microflora-changing organisms that play an important role in the overall health and functioning of the gut.
-Some of the most notable bacteria you find in supplements are Lactobacillus and Bifidobacterium.
-These strains partner up with the flora already in the gut to boost the immune system by helping to fight off the “bad” bacteria, or illness causing bacteria.
-The ideal ratio of good bacteria to bad is 85/15.
+You might have heard of the important health benefits of probiotics, so you are here reading this post not really sure what they are.
+Probiotics are basically dietary supplements containing microflora-changing organisms (healthy bacteria) that have beneficial effects in the overall health and functioning of the gut.
+Some of the most notable strains of probiotics you find in supplements are lactobacillus rhamnosus gg, lactobacillus rhamnosus hn, lactobacillus casei, lactobacillus reuteri, lactobacillus plantarum, and bifidobacterium lactis.
+These strains partner up with the flora already in the digestive system to boost the immune system by helping to fight off the “bad” bacteria, or illness causing bacteria.
+The ideal ratio of good bacteria to bad bacteria is 85/15.
 Depending on the probiotic you purchase, they can have different blends for different purposes.
+I’m going to go over 5 signs that will help guide you on whether or not you, your baby, or your toddlers need some bacterial help from the right probiotics.
+I’m also going to go over some of the best probiotic supplement providers that I have found the strongest evidence of yielding the best results.

 Baby is Gassy: